Consumers splurge on bling -- but not bacon

 The company said there was "no disruptive effect from the New York flagship store" like there was shortly after Donald Trump won the U.S. presidential election.
 Tiffany's stock (TIF) was flat on the news but is up more than 15% this year as sales have rebounded.

 It's not just Tiffany's.
-People are buying expensive bling eat the mall, too.
+People are buying expensive bling at the mall, too.

 Signet, the operator of mall-based chains Kay, Jared and Zales, reported sales and profits that topped forecasts.
 Signet also announced it was buying R2Net, the owner of online bridal jeweler James Allen.
 Shares of Signet (SIG) soared more than 20%.